geotools/geotools/docs/user/welcome/use.rst

 Here is a quick example showing how to create and use a Filter::

-  FilterFactory2 factory = CommonFactoryFinder.getFilterFactory2( null );
+  FilterFactory factory = CommonFactoryFinder.getFilterFactory( null );
   Filter filter = factory.less( factory.property( "size" ), factory.literal( 2 ) );

   if( filter.evaulate( feature )){